Azure/terraform-azurerm-avm-res-network-bastionhost/examples/default/_header.md

-# Create a Azure Bastion Resource
+# Create an Azure Bastion Host with Standard SKU

-This deploys the module in its simplest form.
+This deploys a Standard SKU Bastion host.